 V – MODIFICATION OF CONSTITUTION AND DISSOLUTION

-The Constitution can be modified by a decision of the Council with at least half of its members with voting rights being present and with a majority of three quarters on voting.
-The decision to dissolve the International Union of Phlebology can only be taken by a ¾ vote at a meeting of the Council with a quorum of 2/3 of its members.
+The Constitution can be modified by a decision of the General Council with at least half of its members with voting rights being present and by a three-quarter majority vote.
+The decision to dissolve the UIP can only be taken by a three-quarter vote at a meeting of the General Council with a quorum of two-thirds of its members.

-In the event of a voluntary or a statutory dissolution, or a dissolution ordered by a Court or by decree, the Council will appoint one or more auditors responsible for winding up the assets of the International Union of Phlebology .
-The Council will determine, sovereingly, after all contributions have been collected, how the net assets will be used; the balance of the assets will be paid to one or more similar bodies, in accordance with the legislation in force.
+In the event of a voluntary or a statutory dissolution, or a dissolution ordered by a Court or by decree, the General Council will appoint one or more auditors responsible for evaluating the assets of the UIP.
+The General Council will determine, after all contributions have been collected, how the net assets will be applied.

-The General Secretary of the International Union of Phlebology will fulfil the declaration and publication formalities laid down by the law, both for filing this Constitution and for informing the Administrative Body of any modifications to the management, the Constitution or the registered office of the Union.
+The General Secretary of the UIP will fulfill the declaration and publication formalities laid down by the law, both for registering this Constitution and for informing the Executive Committee of any modifications to the management, the Constitution or the registered office of the Union.